njoyard/ist/README.markdown

 @include 'path/to/template.ist'
 ```

-The `@include`d template will be rendered in the current context.
-When loading
-templates with the `ist!` plugin, included template paths must be relative (ie.
+When loading templates with the `ist!` plugin, included template paths must be
-path/to/a must refer to path/to/b as `@include "b"` or `@include "b.ist"` when
+relative (ie. path/to/a must refer to path/to/b as `@include "b"` or
-loaded as `ist!path/to/a`), and are loaded automatically.
+`@include "b.ist"` when loaded as `ist!path/to/a`), and are loaded
+automatically.

 However, when a template string is compiled directly, dependencies must have
-been loaded prior to rendering.
-In the first example above, the helper will
+been loaded prior to rendering (unless the dependency is a `<script>` tag ID).
-look for AMD modules named either `path/to/template`, `path/to/template.ist`,
+In the first example above, the helper will look for AMD modules named either
+`path/to/template`, `path/to/template.ist`, `ist!path/to/template` or
-`ist!path/to/template` or `text!path/to/template.ist`.
-One of these modules
+`text!path/to/template.ist`.
+One of these modules must resolve to either a
-must resolve to either a template string or a compiled IST template.
+template string or a compiled IST template.

 Single node creation
 --------------------